byIbrahimAli/dissertation-braindump/README.md

 # Folders of Interest
 - experiments: Used Python to convert a csv library of mental health keywords into Flutter code for highlight function
-- lib: main files I modified to get the app working
+- lib: Main files I modified to get the app working

 # Running the App